 Make party snacks with healthier alternatives.
 Many home industries offer delicious treats and are willing to substitute ingredients upon request.
 Balance out party pack items or learn your child’s class birthday calendar.
 This helps you accommodate for when sweets are expected to enter the classroom in bulk.
-Never miss an opportunity to have a conversation with your child and educate him/her about food choices and impact on the body.
+Never miss an opportunity to have a conversation with your child, talk about their food choices, and how those affect their physical development.

 If your child’s school is missing a solid physical education routine, consider getting together with a group of parents or the school board to collectively come up with a weekend or after-school programme together.
 Without collective support, all students at the school continue to be exposed to more and more health risks, not just Diabetes.